T. Terrell Sessums

-Thomas Terrell Sessums (June 11, 1930 – June 6, 2020) was the Speaker of the Florida House of Representatives from 1972 to 1974.
-Sessums went on to a life of leadership and public service.
+Thomas Terrell Sessums (June 11, 1930 – June 6, 2020) was an American politician from Florida.
+He served as the Speaker of the Florida House of Representatives from 1972 to 1974.

 Early life

 Thomas Terrell Sessums was born June 11, 1930, in Daytona Beach, Florida, United States.
 He was raised in Jacksonville, Florida, graduated from Andrew Jackson High School and then moved with his family to Tampa, Florida, after he started college.

 Education

 Sessums graduated from the University of Florida with his bachelor's degree and Juris Doctor and began his law practice in Tampa.
 While at the University of Florida Sessums was president of the student body (1952–1953) and member of Florida Blue Key.
 Sessums also served in the United States Air Force.

 Politics

 He served as a member of the Florida House of Representatives from 1963 - 1974.
 During the 1972-74 session he served as Speaker of the House.
 He was also Chairman of the Florida Board of Regents, and is serving on the Board of Governors for Florida Southern College.
 He also served as president of the board of trustees at the University of Tampa.